Employee Communications: Nevada

 Author: Dora V. Lane and Bradley T. Cave of Holland & Hart LLP

-- Nevada law requires various postings in the workplace to inform employees of rights under Nevada law.
+- Nevada requires various postings in the workplace to inform employees of their rights.
 See Required Postings.

 - Employers should clearly communicate the at-will terms of employment to employees, and must make certain safety-related communications required by state law.
 See Communication of At-Will or Other Terms of Employment.

 - Nevada permits covenants not-to-compete with some restrictions, and provides protection against the inappropriate communication of an employer's trade secrets.
 See Covenants Not to Compete.

 - Employer communication can support various state law legal claims by employees, including defamation and invasion of privacy.
 See Legal Claims Relating to Communications.

 - Nevada employers enjoy qualified immunity from employee claims when providing job references.
 Nevada law sets forth procedures regarding service letters and blacklisting prohibitions.
 See Job References and Service Letters.